EDGEMESH

 Let’s Wrap It Up

 Reducing your DNS lookup time is only a small part of improving your website speed.
-You also want to target other core areas like your first input delay, time to first byte, and other core web vitals.
+You also want to target other core areas like your first input delay, time to first byte, and other core web vitals

 There are several plugins and services that claim to help improve your website.
 Avoid installing or integrating too many on your website— they could end up causing more harm than good.